 If concussions are connected to Alzheimer’s, what about more mild blows to the head?
 How careful should we be?

-New research suggests that even in the absence of a concussion, blows to the head during a single season of football or ice hockey may affect the brain’s white matter and cognition, or memory and thinking abilities.
-The study is published in the December 2013 online issue ofNeurology®, the medical journal of the American Academy of Neurology.
+Key research suggests that even in the absence of a concussion, blows to the head during a single season of football or ice hockey may affect the brain’s white matter and cognition, or memory and thinking abilities.
+The study is published in the online issue ofNeurology®, the medical journal of the American Academy of Neurology.
 White matter is brain tissue that plays an important role in the speed of nerve signals.

 “We found differences in the white matter of the brain in these college contact sport athletes compared to non-contact sport varsity athletes,” said study author Thomas W. McAllister, MD, of Indiana University School of Medicine in Indianapolis.
 “The degree of white matter change in the contact sport athletes was greater in those who performed more poorly than expected on tests of memory and learning, suggesting a possible link in some athletes between how hard/often they are hit, white matter changes, and cognition, or memory and thinking abilities.”